 Under emergency/special circumstances, students may petition for an incomplete grade.
-An incomplete will only be assigned if the student communicates with the instructor and the instructor agrees.
-All incomplete course assignments must be completed within the following semester.
+An incomplete will only be assigned if you have successfully completed 80% of the assignments.
+All incomplete course assignments must be completed within one month after the course ends unless other arrangements are made with the instructor.